javiersotoPA/old_monitoring_veg_refactor/readme.md

-# Scripts for managing PeatlandAction restoration spatial data
+# Scripts for refactoring old monitoring data

 The scripts in this repo can be used to upload old veg monitoring data into the DB.
 The scripts can be run using conda environment.